 12. The Eagle, Vauxhall

 One thing’s for sure at The Eagle – you’ll never have a boring night out.
-The spot has been going strong for years, with it’s New York Meatpacking district-inspired décor and variety of nights attracting all kinds of crowds.
-Why not treat yourself to Vauxhall’s finest once club doors swing open again?
+The spot has been going strong for years, with its New York Meatpacking district-inspired décor and variety of nights attracting all kinds of crowds.
+Head to their storied weekly Horse Meat Disco night and ‘put your hooves up’ for an evening you won’t forget!

 These sister venues run by the Ku Group are amongst London’s most celebrated LGBTQ+ nightlife spots.
 Ku Bar at Leicester Square and Little Ku in Soho are both pre-club bars serving cocktails and champagne, as well as nightly DJ entertainment, and early-night parties in low-lit basements.

-The Yard is a clear winner for summer nights, boasting a large heated garden courtyard and balconied loft bar with plenty of space.
+When summer comes around, you’ll definitely want to make a beeline for The Yard, which boasts a large heated garden courtyard and balconied loft bar with plenty of space.
 The inside space is just as attractive, and you can expect an extensive cocktail menu served by barmen who, according to their website, are ‘pretty tasty’, too…

 📍 57 Rupert Street, W1D 7PL.
 Nearest stations are Leicester Square and Piccadilly Circus.